SushmitaSingh96/Credit_Card_fraud_Detection_dataset_solution/README.md

 I have used both undersampling and oversampling techniques to find the best solution.
 The resampled data has been tested on 6 models namely:
 Logistic Regrression, K Neighbor Classifier, Decision Treee classifier, Gradient Boosting Classifier, Random Forest Classifier and Support Vector Classifier.
-Tomek and SMOTE is used for undersampling and oversasmpling respectively.
+Tomek link and SMOTE is used for undersampling and oversasmpling respectively.
 Conclusion: On both the forms of resampled data Random Forest Classifier performed the best for this dataset.